marcecj/scons_asciidoc/README.md

 `-k` option when true (the default).
 This should normally not need to be modified, but *can* be, "just in case".

+Note that due to the complexity of some of the possible `a2x` options, the AsciiDoc tool looks for files and directories in the options passed via `A2X_FLAGS` and adds them to the dependency list.
+This is done for handling options like `--dblatex-opts "-s path/to/style/file.sty"` (or the long form `--dblatex-opts="--texstyle=path/to/style/file.sty"`) and avoids the need for adding construction variables for every such option.

 To override these variables for individual source files, SCons lets you pass construction variables as keyword arguments to builders.
 For example, to build one document as a website and another as a manpage, you can do the following: